-Our choice: Outback 2.0D SE AWD
+Our choice: Outback 2.0D SE manual

-Given its dimensions and estate car roots, it would be a surprise if the Legacy didn’t impress in this category.
+Given its estate car dimensions, it’s of little surprise the Outback scores strongly in this area.
 There’s plenty of space inside for five adults, while the large glass area creates a bright and airy atmosphere.
-A multitude of cubbies, deep door bins and a large glovebox mean there’s a decent amount of storage, while opening the large tailgate reveals a usefully low loading lip and a generous 512-litre boot.
+A multitude of cubbies, deep door bins and a large glovebox mean there’s a decent amount of storage, while opening the large tailgate reveals a usefully low loading lip (usefully slightly lower than on the previous model) and a generous 512-litre boot.

 Fold the rear bench flat – which you can do with a pull of a lever in the boot – and the carrying capacity increases to a van-like 2,000 litres – 400 litres more than the Volvo XC70.
 And of course, the combination of grippy four-wheel drive and self-leveling rear suspension makes the Outback a first-rate towing vehicle – it can pull a two-tonne caravan, for instance.